-- Metric 1: Recruitment of young Koala trees - o 86% of sites have evidence of recruitment occurring. - Metric 2: Search sites sustaining mid-sized trees - o On average 61±0.03% of trees at sites where Koala scat was found are in the 51-100cm circumference category. - Metric 3: Reduction in weed coverage across the site - Weed coverage does not exceed baseline levels by more than 10%
+- Metric 1: Recruitment of young Koala trees - o 86% of sites have evidence of recruitment occurring. - Metric 2: Search sites sustaining mid-sized trees - o On average 61±0.03% of trees at sites where Koala scat was found are in the 51-100cm circumference category. - Metric 3: Reduction in weed coverage across the site - o Weed coverage does not exceed baseline levels by more than 10%

-Year 3 Summary
+Year 4 Summary

-Year 3 management activities focussed on annual weed monitoring and corrective actions (particularly targeting Lantana camara), ensuring there is no increase in weeds above the baseline.
+Year 4 management activities focussed on annual weed monitoring and corrective actions (particularly targeting Lantana camara), ensuring there is no increase in weeds above the baseline.
 There are three (3) survey sites within the EPBC 2016/7723 offset area.
 Since 2018, L. camara has been observed at two of the three survey sites within the offset area and coverage has remained below 30%.
-Across the survey sites, one remains absent of lantana, one has shown a decline (treated in 2019) and the third demonstrated a slight increase (subsequently treated during reporting period).
+Across the survey sites, one remains absent of lantana, one has shown a decline in abundance (treated in 2020) and the third demonstrated a slight increase (subsequently treated during reporting period).
+Of all survey sites this highest coverage was 27%.
 Lantana is managed at a property wide scale, with a targeted and strategic approach to high-risk areas.
 Comparatively across Koala Crossing, the offset site demonstrates very low risk of limited dispersal pathways to Koalas with low coverage of L. camara.